GitHub license Latest Tag Media Server Support: Jellyfin 10.10.7, Navidrome 0.58.0, LMS v3.69.0, Lyrion 9.0.2, Emby 4.9.1.80

 • Flask: Provides the lightweight web interface for user interaction and API endpoints.

 • Redis Queue (RQ): A simple Python library for queueing jobs and processing them in the background with Redis.
-It handles the computationally intensive audio analysis and playlist generation, ensuring the web UI remains responsive.

 • Supervisord: Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
-Paired with Redis Queue is used to properly handling renquequing for High Avaiability purpose.

 • Essentia-tensorflow An open-source library for audio analysis, feature extraction, and music information retrieval. (used only until version v0.5.0-beta)